The Green Hydrogen

 What is Hydrogen?

+Hydrogen is gas made of 2 atoms, H2.
+It is the most abundant element in the universe.
 Hydrogen however, here on Earth is only bound to other elements, i.e. hydro-carbons known a fossil fuels.
 And it is also bound to oxygen, in the form of water also known as H2O.

 A bit more about hydrogen